 Whereas Hethlin has a 2-year commitment to train in Dol Amroth, but then she can do what she will, where she likes.
 I can't help but think that Aragorn would have faltered in his pursuit of the throne if he didn't have the further goal of winning Arwen.
 I don't think he would have given up once he was on his way with the Fellowship, but in the long years before that when his path was anything but clear perhaps he would have given that up.
 If he hadn't loved Arwen he might have been content to be the leader of the Dunedain.
 Or perhaps I'm wrong there.
 I've always assumed that was Tolkien's way of giving Arwen some power, by being the woman behind the man.

 So, between his lineage and his love for Arwen, Aragorn's path was determined for him -- of course he had to live up to it (no mean feat!).
 But not so for Hethlin.
 Her choices will have to be guided by what she deems to be the right direction to go in.
 And so it seems to me that their paths are actually very different, or at least can be, depending on whether Hethlin's choices are constrained by who she ends up marrying.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter three zero four four as a four place number.
+In the field marked validation number, enter eight one two eight as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved